-Off-page search engine optimization is not just about links.
+Off-page search engine optimization is not just about building backlinks though.

 It goes deeper than that.
 For example, brand mentions (your site URL or brand name mentioned on another site without a hyperlink) are an integral aspect of off-page search signals.

 Off-page SEO simply tells Google what others think about your site.
-For example, if you’ve got a lot of valuable links pointing to your pages, search engines will assume that you’ve got great content – the type that provides value for users.
+For example, if you’ve got a lot of valuable links pointing to your pages, search engines will assume that you’ve got great content that provides value for users.